-The term flotation is used for the cleavage of solid microparticles with different wettability.
+We use the term flotation for the cleavage of solid microparticles with different wettability.
 These are water-immiscible (hydrophobic) particles, and wettable (hydrophilic) particles.
 Air bubbles or oil droplets rise up to the interface, carrying these hydrophobic particles.
-The method of flotation is used in sewage treatment from suspended solids and various organic substances, with the separation of substances in such industries as food, oil refining, and others.
+Plumbers use the method of flotation in sewage treatment from suspended solids and various organic substances, with the separation of substances in such industries as food, oil refining, and others.

-The method of froth flotation is expanded.
-Initially, the particles are treated with reagents.
-Then air bubbles push them onto the surface of the water, and a layer of foam is formed.
-For its stability, foaming agents are added.
-The foam is obtained by bubbling with stirring the liquid medium (pulp) or without stirring.
+The method of froth flotation expands.
+Initially, you would treat the particles with reagents.
+Then air bubbles push them onto the surface of the water, and form a layer of foam.
+For its stability, you add foaming agents.
+The mixture obtains the foam by bubbling with stirring the liquid medium (pulp) or without stirring.

 The essence of flotation: in the water, the air bubble approaches a hydrophobic particle, the interlayer of water that separates them decreases and at the critical moment it breaks, full wetting occurs, and the bubble densely adheres to the particle.
-The density of the bubble, with the particle, is smaller than the density of the pulp, and they rise to the interface, and a foam is formed, which is then mechanically removed from the flotation.
-The stability of the bubble-particle pair is affected by the dimensions of both the bubble and the particles, the physicochemical properties of the liquid medium, particles, and bubbles, and other factors.
+The density of the bubble, with the particle, is smaller than the density of the pulp, and they rise to the interface, forming a foam, which you then mechanically remove from the flotation.
+These factors affect the stability of the bubble-particle pair:

 There are pressure, impeller, and flotation using porous materials.
-In pressure flotation, water is saturated with air under pressure.
-If the reagents are not added, then such flotation is referred to as physical purification methods.
+In pressure flotation, air under pressure saturates the water.
+If you do not add the reagents, then you would refer to such flotation as physical purification methods.
 Pressure flotation allows you to regulate the amount of dissolved air and the size of the bubbles.

 Impeller flotation is used to purify water in the oil refining industry.
 This method is not very efficient due to the large turbulence of the flows in the flotator, which destroys the flocculent particles.
 For the best result, add surfactants.
 Porous materials allow to obtain air bubbles of small dimensions, for this purpose, the rate of air flow from the material hole should be minimal.